 MiCA was conceptualized in the Digital Finance Package presented by the European Commission on 24 September 2020.
 Despite broad support, it was not until 30 June 2022 that the Council and Parliament reached a provisional agreement on the text.
 Back in 2020, the European Commission committed to implementing MiCA within four years, and all signs point to them hitting this target on the nose, at some point in 2024.
 The European Council formally adopted the Markets in Crypto-Assets (MiCA) legislation on May 16, 2023, after the European Parliament gave its final green light on April 20, 2023.
 This came after several delays due to “the length and complexity of the text.”

 Why is MiCA Necessary?

 Many crypto-assets fall outside of the scope of the EU’s existing financial services legislation.
-The EU currently has no laws related to:
+Until MiCA, the EU had no laws related to:

 - the operation of trading platforms for crypto-assets